theRealAph/ScopeLocals/README.md

   re-entrancy, are better suited to this than are thread-local variables.

-[Generally, the Gods of Java want you to migrate to extent locals.]
+In general, where the pattern of usage of a thread-local variable corresponds well with extent-local variables, it's a good idea to switch to them, for the reasons we've described above.

 ## Where can extent local variables _not_ replace thread-local variables?